Civic Engagement: How to Get Involved While Protecting Your Mental Health

 Digital Civic Engagement

-There are so many ways to connect and make a difference online, from making memes and spreading the word about a political campaign to joining (or organizing!) a movement like #BlackLivesMatter or climate strike protests.
+There are so many ways to connect and make a difference online, from making memes and spreading the word about a political campaign to joining (or organizing!) a movement for a cause you care about.
 You could help with social media, graphic design, or community-building.

 Keep in mind there are risks to online civic engagement, including cyberbullying and harassment.
 Protect yourself by limiting or turning off comments on your posts and blocking and reporting users who are harmful or hurtful.
 You may be ready and willing to go all in on your cause, but be sure to set limits around how much time you spend online, and use social media for your own personal enjoyment too.